01 of 08

 Most of France’s early kings and Remi himself, (the priest who anointed the kings of France), are buried in the 11th-century Basilique St-Remi, the oldest building in Reims.
-Originally a Benedictine abbey it’s spacious with Romanesque features and chapels.
+This was originally a Benedictine abbey and it is spacious with Romanesque features and chapels.

 06 of 08

 The museum along with the basilica is the reason most people take the 15-minute walk from the cathedral here.
 The wonderful abbey buildings house the Museum which has a delightful mix of objects.